How we work

-Using an evidence-based approach to suicide prevention, the Collaborative aims to build a culture where, rather than working in silos, people and organisations are committed to playing their role in a genuine collaboration.
-Together, we have a shared mission to reduce suicides in the Illawarra Shoalhaven.
+Using an evidence-based approach to suicide prevention, the Collaborative aims to build a culture where, rather than working individually, people and organisations are committed to working collaboratively to create systemic change.

-Anyone is welcome to join the Collaborative, and the growing diversity of our membership echoes the need for a whole-of-community approach.
-All members have an equal say, and all contributions are respected and welcome.
-We want everyone in the community to understand the role they can play in suicide prevention, and have the confidence and skills to do so.
+Genuine collaboration – anyone is welcome to join the Collaborative, and the growing diversity of our membership echoes the need for a whole-of-community approach to suicide prevention.
+All contributions are respected and welcomed.

-Before undertaking any work or activities, the Collaborative looks at the evidence – both the evidence for what’s needed, and the evidence for what will successfully address those needs.
+Evidence based and evidence generating practice – before undertaking any work, the Collaborative considers the evidence for what’s needed and the evidence for what will successfully address those needs.
 We consult the suicide prevention literature, as well as the practical wisdom of our local communities and the expertise of people with lived experience of suicide.